harshitpaunikar1/iris-pca-analysis/.github/project-buildup-history.md

 - Task summary: Circled back: went back and reorganized the config section so values are not buried mid-script.
 - Deliverable: Cleaner than this morning's version.
+## 2021-04-23 - Day 4: Scaling

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to scale the numeric features so PCA is not distorted by magnitude differences and make the whole thing feel less half baked.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+A lot of this also meant checking if the numbers were making sense and not just trusting the first result that showed up.
+- Deliverable: I wrapped up the day with scaled features mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+It was not super polished, just stable enough that I felt okay moving forward.